wduquette/molt/notes/journal.md

         *   DONE: Needs test
         *   DONE: Needs to be updated to work with tokens.
         *   DONE: Needs to use Tokenizer backslash subst
 *   Current benchmarks; see notes/benchmarks.xlsx for history.
-Not as big a gain as I'd hoped.
 ```
 Molt 0.1.0 -- Benchmark